tkem/openlap/README.rst

 Open Lap
 ========================================================================

-Open Lap aims to be a simple, easy to use hybrid_ slotcar race app for Carrera® DIGITAL 124/132 systems.
+Open Lap is a simple, no-nonsense hybrid_ slotcar race app for Carrera® DIGITAL 124/132 systems.

 In a nutshell, Open Lap lets you